timothy-majidzadeh/timothy-majidzadeh/README.md

 ---

-📫 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/timothy-majidzadeh/).
+📫 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/timothy-majidzadeh/) or review my [resume](/references/resume.pdf).
 Thanks for stopping by!